Kazakhstan: Political reforms

 Reforms have begun to be implemented after the election of Kassym-Jomart Tokayev in June 2019.
 Tokayev supports a culture of opposition, public assembly, and loosening rules on forming political parties.
-In June 2019, on the initiative of the President of Kazakhstan, Kassym-Jomart Tokayev the National Council of Public Trust have been established as a platform in which wider society can discuss different views and strengthen the national conversation regarding government policies and reforms.
-In July 2019, the President of Kazakhstan announced a concept of a ‘listening state’ that quickly and efficiently responds to all constructive requests of the country's citizens.
-A law will be passed to allow representatives from other parties to hold Chair positions on some Parliamentary committees, to foster alternative views and opinions.
+In June 2019, Tokayev established the National Council of Public Trust as a public platform for national conversation regarding government policies and reforms.
+In July 2019, the President of Kazakhstan announced a concept of a 'listening state' that quickly and efficiently responds to all constructive requests of the country's citizens.
+A law will be passed to allow representatives from other parties to hold chair positions on some Parliamentary committees, to foster alternative views and opinions.
 The minimum membership threshold needed to register a political party will be reduced from 40,000 to 20,000 members.
 Special places for peaceful rallies in central areas will be allocated and a new draft law outlining the rights and obligations of organisers, participants and observers will be passed.
 In an effort to increase public safety, President Tokayev has strengthened the penalties for those who commit crimes against individuals.

 On 17 September 2022, Tokayev signed a decree that limits presidential tenure to one term of seven years.
-He furthermore announced the preparation of a new reform package to "decentralize" and "distribute" power between government institutions, such as ministries and regional heads.
-The reform package also seeks to modify the electoral system and increase the decision-making authorities of Kazakhstan’s regions.
+He furthermore announced the preparation of a new reform package to "decentralise" and "distribute" power between government institutions.
+The reform package also seeks to modify the electoral system and increase the decision-making authorities of Kazakhstan's regions.
 The powers of the parliament were expanded at the expense of those of the president, relatives of whom are now also barred from holding government positions, while the Constitutional Court was restored and the death penalty abolished.